bernardo-gomez/Fast_URL_Checker/README.md

   This URL checker resolves emory-formatted persistent URLs (PURLs) to check the target URL.
 Example of a PURL: http://pid.emory.edu/rg0b3

+  The outcome of the URL checking is collated into different files according to the resource type ("Bibliographic" or "Portfolio") and error type and each file is mailed to receipients listed on the mailing list defined in check_url.cfg

   **Files**:

   -  checkurl_bib_portolio.sh (it process an ALMA input file before invoking the url checker )